Skip to content

 Precise sleep onset and wake detection, total sleep time, and efficiency score — how much of your time in bed you spent actually sleeping.

 All metrics are written to Apple Health after each session.
-Snollo's CoreML models run on your iPhone during the night — no internet connection required, no data ever transmitted to external servers.
+The models run on your iPhone during the night — no internet connection required.

 Most sleep tracking apps are built around a cloud backend.
 Your raw sensor data flows from your Apple Watch to your iPhone, then uploads to the company's servers where machine learning models process it.
 The company can read your sleep patterns, sell aggregated data, or expose it in a breach.
 You also pay a monthly fee to keep that pipeline running.

 Snollo works differently.
-The machine learning models live inside the app itself, compiled with Apple's CoreML framework.
-When your Apple Watch syncs its overnight data to your iPhone each morning, Snollo's models run locally — on your iPhone's Neural Engine — and produce your sleep report without a single byte leaving your device.
+The machine learning models live inside the app itself.
+When your Apple Watch syncs its overnight data to your iPhone each morning, the models run locally on your iPhone, and the resulting sleep report lives in your own iCloud — across the Apple devices you sign into.

 What never happens with Snollo